shawnricecake/shawnricecake.github.io/_pages/about.md

 I work closely with [Jiuxiang Gu](https://gujiuxiang.com/), Prof. [Pu Zhao](https://puzhao.info/) and Prof. [Wei Niu](https://www.niuwei.info/).
 I was fortunate to work with [Ming Lin](https://minglin-home.github.io/).

-<strong style="color:#e74d3c; font-weight:600"><strong style="color:#e74d3c; font-weight:600">As a final-year Ph.D. candidate, I am actively pursuing post-doctoral and full-time research opportunities.
-I would welcome the chance to connect and discuss potential collaborations if our research interests align.</strong>
+**As a final-year Ph.D. candidate, I am actively pursuing post-doctoral and full-time research opportunities.
+I would welcome the chance to connect and discuss potential collaborations if our research interests align.**